Holle is a retired English and creative writing teacher. She is a professional freelance writer and former dog trainer.

 In October of 1988, my husband had to have a colostomy.
 We had just been married two months earlier.
-Johnny was forty at the time, and I was twenty-nine.
+Johnny was 40 at the time, and I was 29.
 He began having severe abdominal pain, nausea, and fever.
 I finally made him go to our regular physician, who thought hubby had a stomach virus.
 Johnny soon got worse, however, and I wanted him to go to the emergency room.
 He refused, and he even tried to go to work.
 When he turned a sickly yellow, I demanded that he go to the ER.
-Little did he know it, but he had a perforated bowel from a diverticulitis attack.
+Little did he know, he had a perforated bowel from a diverticulitis attack.
 He had never been diagnosed with diverticulosis and didn’t even know he had the condition.

 What Is a Colostomy?

 A colostomy is a surgery that addresses a damaged bowel.
 The end of the large intestine is attached to the abdomen, where a hole called a stoma is made.
 Fecal material, mucous, and gas pass through the stoma.
 The colostomy can be permanent or reversible.
 In Johnny’s case, a section of bowel had to be removed, and the repair needed time to heal.
 His colostomy was reversed after about four months.